Biography

 American pianist Simone Dinnerstein has a distinctive musical voice.
 The Washington Post has called her “an artist of strikingly original ideas and irrefutable integrity.”
 She first came to wider public attention in 2007 through her recording of Bach’s Goldberg Variations, reflecting an aesthetic that was both deeply rooted in the score and profoundly idiosyncratic.
 She is, wrote The New York Times, “a unique voice in the forest of Bach interpretation.”

 Dinnerstein has played with orchestras ranging from the New York Philharmonic and Montreal Symphony Orchestra to the London Symphony Orchestra and the Orchestra Sinfonica Nazionale Rai.
 She has performed in venues from Carnegie Hall and the Kennedy Center to the Berlin Philharmonie, the Vienna Konzerthaus, Seoul Arts Center and Sydney Opera House.
-She has made thirteen albums, all of which topped the Billboard charts.
+She has made thirteen albums, all of which topped the Billboard charts and were recorded by Grammy Award-winning producer Adam Abeshouse.
 During the pandemic she recorded three albums which form a trilogy: A Character of Quiet, An American Mosaic, and Undersong.
 An American Mosaic was nominated for a Grammy.